 Manuka honey may help prevent infections and promote wound healing when used externally.

-MH can help fight bacterial infections and has been used in dressings to promote wound healing.
+Manuka honey can help fight bacterial infections and has been used in dressings to promote wound healing.
 Methylglyoxal, a major compound in this honey, is thought to be responsible for these effects.
 In vitro and animal studies also suggest anti-inflammatory and anti-ulcer properties.
 Small studies in humans suggest its benefits against gingivitis and inflamed nasal sinuses.
 However, it has not been found to be effective in reducing cancer treatment-related side effects such as inflammation or sores in the mouth or throat.
 Larger studies are needed.

 - Antibiotics Topical use of manuka was shown to be effective against bacteria.